baggiponte/google-trends/README.md

 ## Repo Structure

 * `Jupyter/kernels/google-trends` contains the kernel specifications for adding the environment as a Jupyter Kernel.
+See [here](https://ipython.readthedocs.io/en/latest/install/kernel_install.html) as reference.

 ## Project Roadmap